 In order to get down to only 10% additional weight, or 165 pounds total, you have to drop 15 pounds from your pack, aka half the current pack weight.

-Pros and Cons for Going Light or Ultralight
+Pros and Cons of Going Light or Ultralight

 The pros of lightening your pack include: Easier hiking and more fun with less weight to carry, less short and long-term impact on your body.

 Should I Not Worry About How Much Weight to Carry Backpacking?

 I would question anyone creeping towards 40 pounds and want to take a look at their pack.

-At the end of the day though, if they just had heavy equipment or were adamant they have to change their shirt every day, and they can carry the weight, then I say go for it.
+At the end of the day though, if they just had older, heavier equipment because they wanted to test the waters first, and they can carry the weight, then I say go for it.

-The easiest way to sort out how much weight to carry backpacking is to ask yourself, what are my backpacking goals?
+The easiest way to sort out how much weight to carry backpacking is to ask yourself a few questions.